On 27th September 2017 we held the premier of our IMAX film “How to build the virtual human” during the Science Museum Lates event.

 We are hoping to repeat this format in the future in other countries.

-In the run up to the event the Science Museum produced a number of videos to promote the event:
+In the run up to the event the Science Museum produced a number of videos to promote the event, including an interview with the consortium coordinator Prof Peter Coveney (UCL):

 These were all included in the Science Museum blog, written by Roger Highfield, the Director of External Affairs at the Science museum

 In another blog published after the event, Roger linked the building of the Virtual Human with the maths that is used in the programming.
 This blog also shares links to the audio files of the presentations and discussions that were recorded by the science museum.
-In addition to the film of the interviews with the PIs before the event:
+In addition, please see the film of the interviews with the PIs before the event:

 After this event, the film was also showcased at the Imagine Science Film Festival in New York in October